ckeditor/ckeditor5/docs/getting-started/quick-start.md

 **Prerequisites:**

-* [Node.js](https://nodejs.org/) in version 18 or above
+* [Node.js](https://nodejs.org/) in version 18 or above.
-* An initialized Node.js project
+* An initialized Node.js project.
-* Basic familiarity with a terminal
+* Basic familiarity with a terminal.

 </info-box>

 Before running any command, make sure that your Node.js version is up-to-date.
-Also, check if you are in the proper working directory with the initialized Node.js project.
+Check if you are in the proper working directory with the initialized Node.js project.
 Then, run the following command:

 ```bash
 npm install ckeditor5
 ```

-The command will install the CKEditor main open-source package alongside essential plugins.
-You can import all modules from the `ckeditor5` package.
-Additionally, you have to import UI translations and CSS styles separately.
+The command will install the main CKEditor&nbsp;5 open-source package alongside essential plugins.
+You can import all the modules from the `ckeditor5` package.
+Additionally, you need to import UI translations and CSS styles separately.

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Heading, Paragraph } from 'ckeditor5';